Behavioral & Cognitive Disorders

 Rabphilin 3a myasthenia.
 The identified mutations are postulated to impair one or more steps in synaptic vesicle recycling and thereby reduce the size of the available vesicle pool and the efficiency neuromuscular transmission (80).

 There is no reliable information on the incidence and prevalence of congenital myasthenic syndromes.
-Congenital myasthenic syndrome patients are observed less frequently than patients with autoimmune myasthenia gravis and are often misdiagnosed or go undiagnosed for a number of reasons: they can closely mimic other disorders; few physicians are familiar with congenital myasthenic syndrome; and the diagnosis of some congenital myasthenic syndromes requires specialized methods of investigation currently available only at few medical centers.
-Some congenital myasthenic syndromes are endemic in the Near East where closed communities and consanguineous marriages are relatively frequent (106; 85).
+Congenital myasthenic syndrome patients are observed less frequently than patients with autoimmune myasthenia gravis and are often misdiagnosed or go undiagnosed for several reasons: they can closely mimic other disorders; few physicians are familiar with congenital myasthenic syndrome; and the diagnosis of some congenital myasthenic syndromes requires specialized methods of investigation currently available only at few medical centers.
+Some congenital myasthenic syndromes are endemic in the Near East where closed communities and consanguineous marriages are relatively frequent (105; 84).

 The congenital myasthenic syndromes, like other inherited disorders, can be partially prevented by genetic counseling based on the knowledge of the pattern of inheritance and by prenatal diagnosis based on chorionic villus sampling at 9 to 12 weeks of gestation, provided that the mutations causing the congenital myasthenic syndrome have been identified.